 Bob grew up in Christchurch and lives in rural North Canterbury with his wife Adeline.
 They have three children; Bella is boarding in Year 12, while sons Harry and Jack are boarders at Christ’s College and Medbury School.

 Bob joined the Rangi Board at the start of 2017.
 He chairs its Campus Development Committee, and is the boarding representative for the Rangi Board.
 He has an executive leadership background in the public, private and not-for-profit sectors.
 Bob is the Chief Executive of the Waikato River Authority, and an advisor to the Office of Te Rūnanga o Ngāi Tahu.
 Prior to these roles he was the NZ/Pacific Business Leader for Environment and Water Resources with GHD Limited where he also mentored GHD’s Young Professionals Group.
-He served several years on the Canterbury Branch Committee of the Institution of Professional Engineers NZ and chaired its sub-committee focussed on raising awareness among primary and secondary school students to pursue careers in science, technology, engineering and mathematics.
+He served several years on the Canterbury Branch Committee of Engineering New Zealand and chaired its sub-committee focused on raising awareness among primary and secondary school students to pursue careers in science, technology, engineering and mathematics.
 Bob has also been a guest lecturer on resource management and māori values at Canterbury University, Lincoln University, and the Christchurch School of Medicine.

 Bob is delighted that through Board service he can make a contribution back to the school’s community, and support Rangi embracing future opportunities while respecting its history and traditions.

 Stuart grew up in Hawkes Bay, is an old boy of Napier Boys High School and attended Otago University completing a Bachelor Of Commerce & Post Graduate Diploma.

 Stuart has held Commercial General Management positions with several large New Zealand organisations, including international experience with responsibility for offices in the UK, Europe and North America.